sinhakrishnendu/babappa/README.md

 ## ❤️ Acknowledgment

-The name **BABAPPA** was lovingly inspired by the author’s son, whose word for “butterfly” was “babappa.”
+The name **BABAPPA** was lovingly inspired by the author’s son, whose word for “butterfly” is “babappa.”

 ---